Muksaflash/My-Portfolio/README.md

 # My Portfolio

-My name is Alexander.
+My name is Alexander Sytov.
 I am fond of technology and programming languages.
 Here is some information about me:

 - **Education**: I pursuing a bachelor's degree in computer science from MTUCI.
 - **Work Experience**: I worked as a programmer at King's Quest for two years where I developed electronics.
 I also write applications for SMM agencies as a freelancer on order.